-Some BT-99 shotguns feature the GraCoil^{} System (Figure 22).
-This innovative system features an adjustable compression unit to reduce recoil, adjustable length of pull and an adjustable buttplate.
-The GraCoil^{} System is highly adjustable and allows you to tailor the firearm to suit your specific fit requirements.
+Some BT-99 shotguns include the GraCoil Recoil Reduction System (Figure 22, page 35) that features an adjustable compression unit to reduce recoil, adjust length of pull and adjust the buttplate.
+The GraCoil System is highly adjustable and allows you to tailor the firearm to suit your specific requirements.